FarronF/limerick-council-meetings/meetings/2023/06/22-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Monthly Meeting of the Municipal District of Cappamore-Kilmallock - 18th May 2023.md

 Business Park becomes a priority for this Local Authority in order to keep the existing

-businesses and to encourage other businesses to establish there.--- **Reply:**
+businesses and to encourage other businesses to establish there.
+---
+**Reply:**

 Kilmallock Business Park was acquired by Limerick City and County Council in early 2020